roman-milk/roman-milk.github.io/kims-sister-the-s.md

+===

- ****** Kim's Sister the Slut ****** byincrediblehunk7© "Suck his cock you little fucking whore!
+"Suck his cock you little fucking whore!
 Get that cum and share it with your slut sister!"
 Kim has such a dirty mouth.
 My balls swelled up, my body stiffened, and I started to cum in a huge wave.
 I stared at Kim, her mouth covered by her sister's juices.
 I smelled Katie's panties.
 Mostly, I felt that hot, young mouth as I shot rope after rope of hot cum in Katie's mouth.
 She could not hold it all, and as she stood up it dripped on her tits.

  Kim was over in a heartbeat, her mouth licking her sisters firm D cups titties and lapping up my cum.
 They shared a dirty, cum filled kiss, tits pressed together as they grabbed and groped each other like sluts on a rampage.
 As I began to recover, I watched to two sisters suck on each other's tits in a 69.
 They started sliding down each other's bodies, Katie's big tits on top scraping down Kim's stomach as she kissed towards that sweet little pussy that I love to eat.